akvo/Akvo-Sites-ZZ-Template/code/wp-content/plugins/advanced-iframe/readme.txt

 - New: "hide parts of the iframe" supports that divs can be removed by a click again with adding $hide after the color.
 - New: "hide parts of the iframe" supports that divs can be removed automatically  after a specified time with adding $hide3000 after the color.
 So after hide you add the time in ms.
 - New: The delay of the resize of the external workaround does now also delay the init of the resize to element resize.
 This solves the problem if elements are loaded dynamically.
-- New: vh and vw are now offically supported.
+- New: vh and vw are now officially supported.
 See https://caniuse.com/#feat=viewport-units
 - New: html title is now supported.
 - New: jquery-lazyload-any was updated to v0.3.1.
 Also "Script Style" is now used instead of "Comment Style".
 This has now the big advantage that lazy load still works even if tools which do optimize the html by removing comments.
 So it is now compatible with e.g. wp rocket.
 - New: iframe_redirect_url does now also check if the page is included by the domain specified.
 Otherwise it is redirected to the iframe_redirect_url.
 This way you can make sure that the iframe page can only be included by your domain.
 This solution depends on Javascript and also that a referrer is sent to the iframe.
 But this is no 100% protection because you can fake the referer on some setups with a javascript location redirect (See https://stackoverflow.com/a/30304058) and if you disable Javascript with a sandbox.
 So please add a css with html { visibility:hidden; } to the page in the iframe.
 This does hide the page by default for everyone.
 The ai_external.js does then make the page visible again!
 If no referer is found the iframe_redirect_url will be used always if the page is in an iframe.
 - New: Wrong configurations of 'resize to element resize' is detected now and is logged to the console.
 A try catch was added to handle this problem properly.
 - Fix: The resize in the external workaround does now reset the resize delay at is does not makes sense here.
-- Fix: The resize later wat not not updating  the last height.
+- Fix: The resize later was not not updating  the last height.
 So resize later stopped working at some configurations.

 = 7.5.1 =
 - New: $onload_scroll_top does now support "iframe" as setting.
 The page does then scroll to the top of the iframe and not of the page.